SilentSegFault/BE_rougelike/README.md

 Make sure that you added your enviroment bin directory to path!

 ### Downloading
-Firs you have to download this project or clone it using git.
+First you have to download this project or clone it using git.
 To clone it open cmd in selected directory and use (dot in the end is important).
 ```console
     git clone https://github.com/NewPopeButDarker/BE_rougelike.git .